 The National Reference Center for Viral Hemorrhagic Fevers, Lyon

-This team analyzed the first samples from Guinea during the 2013-2016 epidemic in West Africa and made the first positive diagnosis.
+This team analyzed the first samples from Guinea during the 2013-2016 outbreak that hit West Africa, and made a positive diagnosis.
 Scientists also analyzed blood samples from patients and carried out tests to establish a detailed profile of the virus.

-In France, the National Reference Center for Viral Hemorrhagic Fevers, hosted by the Biology of Viral Emerging Infections Unit at the Institut Pasteur in Lyon, directed by Sylvain Baize, has been designated by the French Ministry of Health and tasked with contributing to diagnosis and epidemiological surveillance efforts for viral hemorrhagic fevers, in close collaboration with the French National Institute for Health Monitoring (InVS).
+In France, the National Reference Center for Viral Hemorrhagic Fevers, hosted by the Biology of Viral Emerging Infections Unit at the Institut Pasteur in Lyon, led by Sylvain Baize, has been tasked by the French Ministry of Health with contributing to diagnosis and epidemiological surveillance efforts for viral hemorrhagic fevers, in close collaboration with Santé publique France.

 The Laboratory for Urgent Response to Biological Threats (CIBU)

-In response to the Ebola epidemic that has been raging in West Africa since early 2014, the CIBU, directed by Jean-Claude Manuguerra, has been involved in work to diagnose samples from Guinea, in collaboration with the CNR team in Lyon.
-The CIBU has also been training volunteer scientists who are then sent to the diagnostic center in Macenta to help with diagnosis.
+In response to the Ebola epidemic that has been raging in West Africa since early 2014, the CIBU, led by Jean-Claude Manuguerra, has been involved in work to diagnose samples from Guinea, in collaboration with the CNR team in Lyon.

 The Institut Pasteur teams working on the Ebola virus